tracy-git123/tracy-git123.github.io/projects/myprojectname.md

        'EXT2', '71', '70', '72', '925', '624', '914', '220', '81', '83'],
       dtype=object)
 ```
 As shown by output above the Ward number column is filled with poorly formatted,inconsistent data type and string values where integers are expected.
-The quality of the data would not good enough to use in analysis so I will remove thie column and rebuild this data using additional data.
+The quality of the data would not good enough to use in analysis so I will remove thie column and rebuild this data with accurate information.
 ```cpp
 #Drop Ward Number due to bad data
 newdf = newdf.drop(columns=['WardNo'])